harmonylang/harmonylang.github.io/docs-src/textbook/cds.md

 ever `None`.
 The problem is when the queue is empty and there are concurrent `get` and `put` operations.
 They obtain separate locks and then concurrently access the *next* field in the dummy node---a data race with undefined semantics in most environments.
+To get around this problem, the implementation in Figure 11.4 uses `atomic_load` and `atomic_store` from the `synch` module.

 ## Exercises